mrizkyp22/api-mocha-ts/README.md

-# Automated API Testing Tool with Mocha, Chai, and TypeScript
+# Automated API Testing Tool

 This tool facilitates automated API testing through Mocha, Chai, and TypeScript.
 It helps you streamline your API testing process by automating test cases and assertions.